 This small lodge is in a beautiful setting along the Klaserie River, in the Greater Kruger area - an ideal location!
 The intimate lodge is set amid the natural vegetation inside a private 200 hectare reserve neighbouring Thornybush Private Game Reserve.
 The lodge's small reserve is home to an assortment of wild animals and birds, which are often sighted throughout the property.
 There are two main areas at the lodge, linked by a five minute walk through the indigenous bush.
 One of the areas is called the River Camp and this is where the river facing chalets are located, along with dining and lounge areas, a swimming pool and outdoor boma with a fire pit.
 The second area overlooks a watering hole which attracts wildlife and birds, and also features dining and seating areas, and a pool.
 Both parts of the lodge have a kitchen, bar and guest toilets with WiFi available in the main lodge areas.

 The lodge offers an exciting range of activities, including game viewing day trips to the world-renowned Kruger National Park.
-The river lodge also conducts open-sided 4x4 game drives in top reserves of the Greater Kruger area - Thornybush Game Reserve, Kapama Private Game Reserve and Tshukudu Game Reserve.
+The river lodge also conducts open-sided 4x4 game drives in top reserves of the Greater Kruger area - Thornybush Game Reserve and Tshukudu Game Reserve.
 On this safari guests also enjoy a morning bush walk in the private reserve of the lodge and a boat cruise on the Blyde River.

 As a family-owned and operated establishment this intimate lodge has a welcoming home-away-from-home ambiance, bringing guests warm South African hospitality.